Chart Color Schemes

 Population

-Tennant Creek's population was approximately 3,525 as of November 2025.
-This figure represents an increase of 445 people since the 2021 Census, which recorded a population of 3,080.
-The growth is inferred from the estimated resident population of 3,520 in June 2024 and two validated new addresses after the Census date.
-This results in a population density of 83 persons per square kilometer.
-Tennant Creek's 14.4% growth since the 2021 census exceeded both national (8.9%) and state averages, positioning it as a regional growth leader.
-Natural growth contributed approximately 57.5% of overall population gains during recent periods.
+Tennant Creek's population is approximately 3,536 as of February 2026.
+Since the 2021 Census, which reported a population of 3,080 people, there has been an increase of 456 people (14.8%).
+This growth is inferred from the estimated resident population of 3,520 in June 2024 and five additional validated new addresses since the Census date.
+The population density is around 84 persons per square kilometer.
+Tennant Creek's growth rate exceeded both the national average (9.9%) and the state average during this period.
+Natural growth contributed approximately 57.5% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023 based on 2022 data).
-Future population trends suggest an increase just below Australia's regional median, with Tennant Creek expected to expand by 392 persons to 2041, reflecting a total increase of 11.0% over the 17-year period.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends suggest a median increase for regional Australia, with Tennant Creek expected to expand by 392 persons to reach approximately 4,018 by 2041, reflecting a total increase of 10.6% over the seventeen-year period.

 Frequently Asked Questions - Population